wireservice/csvkit/docs/tutorial/examining_the_data.rst

 The -n argument tells ``sort`` to sort numerically and the -r tells it to sort in descending order.
 In this case we have also updated csvcut to use the --skipheader option, which prevents the header from being output, thus keeping it from inteferring with the sorting.

 We can now see that Illinois ranks fifth for individuals claiming VA benefits, behind mostly larger states, although Arizona is a surprising name to appear in the top five, given its relative size.
 If we were to join this data up with a table of state population's we could see just how much of an outlier it really is.
-In future sections we'll present tools for doing just that, however, this specific question is left as an exercise for the reader.
+In future sections we'll present tools for doing just that, however, this specific question is left as an experiment for the reader.

 Saving your work
 ================